-It doesn’t necessarily need to be an elaborate website, but it does need to be mobile friendly, look professional, and function effortlessly.
+It doesn’t necessarily need to be a massive, elaborate website, but it does need to be mobile friendly, look professional, and function effortlessly.

 When someone hits your website for the first time, it needs to reflect the quality and personality of your facility, and it needs to do this quickly.

-A dated, clunky, slow loading site that looks broken on a mobile phone will send people back to the drawing board.
+A dated, clunky, slow loading site that renders poorly on a mobile phone will send people looking for the back button.

-Rather, a quality, search engine friendly site consisting of key, well-designed pages and a Blog is the goal.
+Rather, a quality, search engine friendly site consisting of key, well-designed pages accompanied by an informative Blog is the goal.

 Step 3: Offer Visitors an Incentive to Get Them on an Email List